Waterloo Road (TV series): DVD releases

 Series one and two were released by 2entertain, while series three to eight were released by Acorn DVD.
-Series nine and ten were not released on home media.
+Series eleven onwards were released by Dazzler Media.

 Online

-Full episodes from series 1 to series 8 were previously available to watch on YouTube, but were later replaced by highlights of Waterloo Road.
-All episodes were made available on BBC iPlayer on 19 September 2019.
-The popularity of the original show on iPlayer among younger audiences contributed to the show's recomissioning in 2022.
+All episodes of the original series were made available on BBC iPlayer on 19 September 2019.
+The popularity of the original show on iPlayer among younger audiences contributed to the show's recommissioning in 2021.

+As part of the show's return in 2023, BBC commissioned a podcast series alongside the return of the programme.
+The podcast was hosted by cast members Adam Thomas (Donte Charles) and Priyasasha Kumari (Samia Choudhury), and released exclusively on BBC Sounds.

+Since the revival of the series, each series has been released as a boxset on BBC iPlayer prior to transmission on BBC One.